Almudena-Rendon/mortgage-calculator/README.md

-Inorder to setup the project we need to install react, material-ui & other necessary packages.
+In order to setup the project we need to install react, material-ui & other necessary packages.
 First create a folder named mortgage-calculator and then run the following command in the terminal

 npx create-react-app .
 npm install @mui/material @emotion/react @emotion/styled